Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 client = eppo_client.get_instance()

 # Give the client some time to initialize.
+# Note that the client may get stuck on this step if there are errors.
+# Please refer to the logs.
 while client.get_string_assignment('0', "test-checkout") is None:
-	print("Waiting for client to initialize")
+	print("Waiting for client to initialize.
+Check the logs if this message persists.") sleep(1)
-	sleep(1)
 # In a real-world scenario, other modules would load
 # and the client would be initialized in the background.

 for _ in range (10):
+    # Randomly creating user ids.
+Note that they might not actually exist in your experiment.
 	user_id = str(uuid4())
 	variation = client.get_string_assignment(user_id, "test-checkout")
 	if variation == "fast_checkout":